csesoc/constitution/CONSTITUTION.rst

 The Executive Generally
 -----------------------

-    This section is taken from Sections 3.1 - 3.6 of the CSESoc Constitution; and section 13 of the Model Constitution.

 #.
 The Executive of the Computer Science and Engineering Society of UNSW shall be elected from the online election as set out in the `Election of the Executive`_ section, and shall consist of: